yasasn86/ng5-breadcrumb/README.md

     npm install ng2-breadcrumb --save

 ## Usage
+Import the this module into your module using forRoot()

+    import {Ng2BreadcrumbModule} from 'ng2-breadcrumb/ng2-breadcrumb';

+	@NgModule({
+        imports: [Ng2BreadcrumbModule.forRoot()]
+    })
+    export class AppModule {
+        ...
+    }

-Import the breadcrumb module into your module and provide its service
+Alternatively you can import the this module into your module and manually provide its service

 	import {Ng2BreadcrumbModule, BreadcrumbService} from 'ng2-breadcrumb/ng2-breadcrumb';